 How common are breast and ovarian cancers?

-One in every nine women (about 11% of women) will be diagnosed with breast cancer at some point in her life.
+Almost 1 in every 8 women (about 12% of women) will be diagnosed with breast cancer at some point in her life.
 Breast cancer is the second most common type of cancer diagnosed among women — skin cancer tops the list.

-An average woman's risk of ovarian cancer is about 1% to 2% (about one in 70).
+An average woman's risk of ovarian cancer is about 1.4% (about one in 70).
 Ovarian cancer is more difficult to detect than breast cancer and is much harder to treat because it tends to be found after it has spread.

 In the 1990s, mutations in two genes, BRCA1 (BReast CAncer 1) and BRCA2 (BReast CAncer 2), were shown to be involved in inherited breast and ovarian cancers.
 It is estimated that 40% to 90% of families with an inherited form of breast or ovarian cancer have a defective copy of the BRCA1 or BRCA2 gene.

 BRCA1 and BRCA2 are called "tumor suppressor genes" because they make proteins that help prevent the cells from forming tumors.
 If one of these genes is changed through a mutation, the protein may not do its job, making it easier for a tumor to develop.
 Women who inherit a mutated copy of either the BRCA1 or BRCA2 gene have an increased chance of developing breast or ovarian cancer.
 In addition, there may be an increased risk for other cancers.